ontoligent/mazo/README.md

 ## Instructions

 Mazo expects `mallet` to be in your PATH environment variable.
 If it is not, you'll need to edit the `config.ini` file.
-For example, if you are using Windows and followed the installation instructions for MALLET on the website, you'd change the value of `mallet_path` to `bin\mallet`, like so:
+For example, if you are using Windows and followed [the installation instructions](http://mallet.cs.umass.edu/download.php) for MALLET on the website, you'd change the value of `mallet_path` to `bin\mallet`, like so:

 ```buildoutcfg
 [DEFAULT]
 mallet_path = bin\mallet
 ```

-To begin using Mazon, you'll need to first put a MALLET compliant corpus file in the corpus directory and name it in a special way:
+To begin using Mazo, you'll need to first put [a MALLET compliant corpus file](http://mallet.cs.umass.edu/import.php) in the corpus directory and name it in a special way:

 ```
 <keyword>-corpus.csv